GitSummin/GitSummin/README.md

 Feel free to reach out if you want to chat about technology, collaborate on a project, or just exchange ideas!

 ### Papers

-[1] Kwon, Soomin, Seongil Jo, and Jaeoh Kim.
+[1] **Kwon, Soomin**, Seongil Jo, and Jaeoh Kim.
 "Frequency-aware priors for variational autoencoders under class imbalance."
 Neurocomputing (2026): 132967.

-[2] Kim, Hyoju, Soomin Kwon, and Jaeoh Kim.
+[2] Kim, Hyoju, **Soomin Kwon**, and Jaeoh Kim.
 "Enhancing object detection algorithm for size-insensitive performance."
 Machine Vision and Applications 37.3 (2026): 42.